Ellison Scotland Gibb: Suffragette activism

 Gibb was an active member of the Women's Social and Political Union (1910) and of the Actresses' Franchise League in Glasgow, where she was the honorary secretary.
 In 1911 she refused to partake in the census, along with her mother and the rest of the family.

-She was arrested on five separate occasions in London between 1910 and 1912., and once in Dundee She was imprisoned on several occasions, three times in Holloway, once in Aylesbury and once in Dundee.
+She was arrested on five occasions in London between 1910 and 1912., and once in Dundee She was imprisoned on several occasions, three times in Holloway, once in Aylesbury and once in Dundee.
 During one or more of these imprisonments (sources unclear whether Dundee or Perth prison), she participated in a hunger strike.

 On 30 October she and Frances Parker smashed one window, and attempted to smash another in Dundee.
 In November 1910, she and eight other women were arrested for throwing stones at the premises of the Secretary of State for the Home Department.

 In March 1912, she and Frances Parker sat next to Winston Churchill on a train from Stranraer to Glasgow, and asked him his opinion on votes for women and told him of the sufferings of women imprisoned in Holloway.
 Churchill described his experience with Gibb as "intolerable, disgusting, a nuisance, you are a low woman".
 In November 1912, she was assaulted by a man named Edwin Heath Smith while she was attempting to protest to Prime Minister H. H. Asquith in Ladybank, Cupar., and brought a successful legal case against him In 1913, she bought Sylvia Pankhurst's Cat and Mouse Act licence (sold in aid of Women's Social and Political Union funds for £100.